 - Creating a climate that respects difference and allows for multiple perspectives without hurting others

-- Fostering opportunities for students to determine responsibility in meeting academic, social, and emotional expectations in monitoring their self control
+- Fostering opportunities for students to take responsibility for academic, social, and emotional expectations in monitoring their self-control

 - Participate actively in the learning experience by being fully engaged, fully prepared, raising engaging questions, and effectively and positively communicating with all students and staff.